SagarMaheshwary/transactional-outbox-rabbitmq/readme.md

 - Retrying outbox publishing and designing Dead Letter Queues (DLQs)
 - Consumer-side retries using dead-letter exchanges
+- Operational metrics and dashboards that surface failure modes early
+- and more...

 ## Support & Contributions